roxennnn/react-chartjs3-wrapper/README.md

 The registration functions should be called at the beginning of the component (e.g., inside the `useEffect` hook).

 ## Example
+The following displays the result of the provided [example](https://github.com/roxennnn/react-chartjs3-wrapper/tree/master/example): a line chart with the vertical crosshair plugin.

 ![example](./example/example.gif)

 ## License